-*Diagnostic and Statistical Manual of Mental Disorders (DSM-5), Fifth edition.
+*Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR), Fifth edition, Text Revision.
 American Psychiatric Association.
 2013

 Many transgender people who take feminizing or masculinizing hormones, estrogen or testosterone respectively, report improvement of emotions as their gender dysphoria lessens or resolves.
 In general, a person transitioning from male to female (MTF, transwoman) takes feminizing hormones that may reduce libido.
 A person transitioning from female to male (FTM, transman) takes masculinizing hormones that may increase libido.
 Less commonly, masculinizing hormones may provoke anxious, hypomanic, manic, or psychotic symptoms in patients who have an underlying psychiatric disorder that include such symptoms.
 This adverse event appears to be associated with higher doses or greater than average blood levels of testosterone.